About Our Presenters

 John C Gramuglia is the former Chief of Mental Health for the Vermont Department of Corrections and the former President of the Vermont NASW.
 Currently, he is an adjunct professor in the University of Southern California’s Virtual Academic Center and has a private practice in Plymouth, NH.
 Mr. Gramuglia has been a trainer for the Addiction Technology Transfer Center of Brown University since 2009, specializing in clinical supervision and delivering addiction treatment.
 Mr. Gramuglia has a 25 year plus history of working with both adults and adolescents.

-Megan Haaland holds a B.S. from University of Rhode Island and earned her M.S.W. from Simmons College with a concentration in Mental Health and Addictions.
-Megan has worked at Dartmouth Hitchcock Medical Center for the last 2 years as the social worker embedded in the Emergency Department.
-As the only Level 1 Trauma Center in New Hampshire, she has created social work practices and protocols to better serve all patients who pass through the ED.
+Megan Kolb, MSW, earned her M.S.W. from Simmons College with a concentration in Mental Health and Addictions in 2018.
+Megan has worked at Dartmouth Hitchcock Medical Center for the last 2 years as a Social Worker in both the Emergency Department and currently Critical Care areas.
+As the only Level 1 Trauma Center in New Hampshire, she has created social work practices and protocols to better serve all patients in both the Emergency Department and Medical ICU.
 Megan is the Chair of the Social Work Practice Council through the Office of Care Management and currently undergoing supervision to obtain her LICSW.
+Proud member of NASW since 2018.

 Whitney Hammond, MSW MPH is the Director of the Chronic Disease Prevention and Screening Section at the Department of Health and Human Services in New Hampshire.
 She has worked in this position for the past 8 years overseeing the cancer, diabetes, heart disease, oral health, arthritis and asthma programs.
 Prior to that she worked as a Consultant at Dartmouth College where she helped organizations to develop delivery systems to implement evidence-based recovery services.
 She is passionate about addressing population health through clinical and community strategies with a focus on serving individuals who experience disparities in health related to social issues.